Last updated January 17th, 2025

 As we’ve mentioned before, we love having what we call aperitivo nights: a delicious wine and cheese night that we pretend counts as a meal.
 Sometimes it’s a picnic lunch, and sometimes it’s a fancy “dinner” to celebrate a holiday or special occasion.
 But it’s always an excuse to eat a whole baguette and a ton of cheese.
-Since there’s no better way to enjoy bread and cheese than perfectly paired together with fresh toppings and spreads, we’re sharing one of our favorite cheese night appetizer recipes: fresh tomato bruschetta with crostini and Alouette garlic and herb cheese.
+Since there’s no better way to enjoy bread and cheese than perfectly paired together with fresh toppings and spreads, we’re sharing one of our favorite cheese night appetizer recipes: fresh tomato bruschetta crostini with Alouette garlic and herb cheese.

 Homemade bruschetta and garlic and herb cheese are two of my favorite appetizers, which is why they’re always a part of our aperitivo nights.
 While I’ve started to branch out and eat more cold cheeses than I used to, Alouette garlic and herb spreadable cheese still has my heart.
 One evening while I was enjoying appetizers with my family back home, my grandpa combined garlic & herb cheese with fresh bruschetta on a slice of bread – and it blew my mind!
 Two of my favorite things and I had never thought to combine them until he did it.
 It was one of the best things I’d ever tasted, so I knew I had to turn it into an appetizer recipe and share it with the world.